Fujifilm X-A3 vs Olympus PEN-F

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-A3 and Olympus PEN-F and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-A3 and the Olympus PEN-F?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Fujifilm X-A3: